 In the not too distant future, the image of oil workers manipulating drill pipe on platforms could be replaced by something dramatically different.
 Drilling, performance monitoring, and production optimization could become highly automated.
 Decision making could be transformed, as the use of augmented reality and digital twins would underpin the simulation of “first oil” — the initial amount of oil that emerges from a field that’s being commercially drilled — before final investment decisions are made.
 Operational excellence, with assets operated much more efficiently, could be achieved through the use of predictive maintenance and drone technology.
 As illustrated in Exhibit 2, next page, digital technologies could affect all elements of the value chain in a future E&P company.

 As with all new business models, there will be associated risks.
 One key risk will be cybersecurity.
 As assets become increasingly connected to the network, it is important to protect critical digital infrastructure against cyber-attacks — by monitoring threats, identifying vulnerabilities, building robust controls, and promoting a culture of security awareness.
-(For more insights on how operational efficiency is achieved through the application of technology, please refer to “Not your father’s oil and gas business: Reshaping the future with upstream digitization.”)

 As operators explore new ways of working, some companies will be pioneers in digital solutions, and others will be fast followers.
 Those operators that can design and embrace a digital strategy that works for them will be well-placed to succeed in a new digital era of oil and gas.
 Those companies that simply view digitization as a technology play and fail to transform are likely to become digital dinosaurs and risk extinction.